VolnuttZ/senpai-bot/README.md

-# <p align="center">OhayouSenpaiBot for Telegram
+# <p align="center">ohayouSenpaiBot for Telegram
 <p align="center">A friki bot for anime, memes, and waifus.
-Just trust in Senpai
+Just trust in Senpai.

 <details open="open">